 It’s good to create both short-term, SMART goals, and long-term, big dream goals, with the youth you work with.
 This will enable a healthy dose of dreaming, hope, and visioning, with the balance of learning how to choose and evaluate shorter goals that can actually point them in the direction of success.

 Deep listening, skillful questions, and goal setting are just three, simple counseling skills that can help you build authentic relationships and contribute to positive outcome with the young people you work with.
-If you’re interested in learning more about building authentic relationships and working with teens, check out the BARs Online Course.
+If you’re interested in learning more about working with teens, check out our courses: Teaching Mindfulness To Teens, Trauma-Informed Care for Professionals Working with Youth, and the Advanced Trauma-Informed Care Toolkit for Youth Workers.